Kvikkjokk: Climate

 Kvikkjokk has a subarctic climate (Köppen Dfc).
 It is one of the most continental climates of the Nordics, with 20 C summer highs and -20 C winter lows in terms of averages.
 Areas to its north that share the proximity to the Norwegian border have greater maritime moderation with milder winters and quite a bit cooler summers.
 Kvikkjokk instead is quite reminiscent of Lapland's largest town Kiruna in terms of climate, only with wider temperature swings.
+The record low temperature of -43.6 C was registered on 3 January 2024.